Koepel/Fun_with_millis/README.md

    is "on" is different than the time the led is "off".
  - **millis_rhythm.ino**
    Blink a led with a rhytm.
-The values for the time to set the led on and off are stored in an array.
+The values for the time to set the led on and off are read from an array.
  - **millis_single_delay.ino**
    A single "delay" with millis().
 A software timer is started.
 When the time is up, the software timer stops itself, thus creating a single event.